-Launching or ignition must be conducted by remote electrical means at a safe distance that depends on the space model class, weather conditions and number of spectators.
-It shall be announced by the Range Safety Officer before the beginning of competition in a particular class of the model and must be fully under the control of the person launching the model.
+Launching or ignition must be conducted by remote electrical means with a launch system that has a safety interlock in series with the launch switch and a launch switch that returns to the "off" position when released.
+When launching all persons shall be at a safe distance that depends on the space model class, weather conditions and number of spectators.
+This distance shall be no less than 4 metres; for rockets containing clusters of multiple motors shall be at least 8 metres; and for rockets where safety or stability is in question shall be a distance and direction as determined by the Range Safety Officer.

 All persons in the vicinity of the launching must be advised that a launching is imminent before a space model may be ignited and launched, and a minimum five (5) second "count down" must be given before ignition and launching of a space model.